St. Lawrence University: History

 The university as it exists today was created as a "Preparatory Department" to provide a foundation for theological study.
 That department became today's liberal arts university, while the seminary closed in 1965 with the Unitarian/Universalist consolidation.

 Early in the 20th century, the university's graduate program in education came into being; it has since served hundreds of North Country school teachers and administrators.
 Following a difficult period during the Great Depression and World War II that included the decision to shut down the Brooklyn Law School, the student population increased quickly, and with it, the physical plant.
-A four-building campus serving around 300 students in the early 1940s became a 30-building campus serving 2000 students within 25 years, partly through acquisition of the adjacent state school of agriculture campus when that facility relocated across town.
-The mid-1960s also saw the birth of one of St. Lawrence's nationally known programs: its international programs.
-In 1974, two early campus buildings, Richardson Hall (1855–56) and Herring-Cole Hall (1869–1902), were listed on the National Register of Historic Places.
+A four-building campus serving around 300 students in the early 1940s, became a 30-building campus serving 2000 students within 25 years, partly through acquisition of the adjacent state school of agriculture campus when that facility relocated across town.
+The mid-1960s, also saw the birth of one of St. Lawrence's nationally known programs: its international programs.
+In 1974, two early campus buildings, Richardson Hall (1855–56), and Herring-Cole Hall (1869–1902), were listed on the National Register of Historic Places.
 In 1984, structures built before 1930 were listed on the National Register of Historic Places as St. Lawrence University-Old Campus Historic District.

 During World War II, St. Lawrence University was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.

 In the 2000s, the university undertook several construction projects.
 The Newell Field House was completed in 2001.
-The campus student center was completed in the spring of 2004 and serves as the school's hub at the center of campus.
+The campus student center was completed in the spring of 2004, and serves as the school's hub at the center of campus.
 The Johnson Hall of Science opened in the fall of 2007, and expanded learning and lab space in several science disciplines, notably biology, chemistry, biochemistry, neuroscience, and psychology.
 Johnson Hall received LEED Gold certification for its sustainable design; it was the first Gold science building in New York State.
 Additionally, the Noble Center underwent major renovations to double the space available for the arts.
 A new Center for Arts Technology opened in January 2007.
-In 2020 the university completed an extensive renovation of the Appleton Arena.
+In 2020, the university completed an extensive renovation of the Appleton Arena.

-Admissions

-For the class of 2025 (enrolled fall 2021), St. Lawrence offered admission to approximately 2900 students, who represent 47 states and Washington, DC, with 86 countries outside the United States.
-Early Decision came in on target with 200 enrolling students expected, making them well positioned for yielding the rest of the class this spring.
-Mean SAT of the admitted pool is up 50 points to 1354 compared to 1301 last year; Mean ACT is 31 versus 30, Mean GPA is 92.4 compared to 92 for the class of 2024.